 How does exercise change the brain?

 What happens in the brain to produce these visible benefits?
-Researchers at the University of Southern California (Fisher et al.) looked at the brains of the mice that had exercised under conditions parallel to a human treadmill study.
-They found that:
+Researchers at the University of Southern California looked at the brains of mice that had exercised under conditions parallel to a human treadmill and discovered that:

-- They also found that exercise improves that efficiency by modifying the areas of the brain where dopamine signals are received — the substantia nigra and basal ganglia.
+- Exercise improves efficiency by modifying the areas of the brain where dopamine signals are received — the substantia nigra and basal ganglia.

 Scientists at University of Pittsburgh found that in animal models, exercise induces and increases the beneficial neurotrophic factors, particularly GDNF (glial-derived neurotrophic factor), which reduces the vulnerability of dopamine neurons to damage.

-At the molecular level, at least two things are happening to make dopamine use more efficient:
+At the molecular level, at least two things happen to make dopamine use more efficient:

-- Secondly, they found that the cells receiving the dopamine signal had more places for the dopamine to bind in animals that exercised, and so could receive a stronger signal.
-This binding site is called the D2 receptor.
+- They found the cells receiving the dopamine signal had more places for the dopamine to bind in animals that exercised, and could receive a stronger signal.
+This binding site is the D2 receptor.

-What kinds of exercise are helpful for people with PD?
+What kinds of exercises are helpful for people with PD?

-- Any exercise will be beneficial.
-Be sure to check out the tip sheet on exercises specifically helpful for people with PD.
+- Any exercise is beneficial.
+Our tip sheet is specifically helpful for people with PD.

-- Formal exercise programs balance several different fitness criteria: strength, balance and coordination, flexibility, and endurance.
+- Formal exercise programs balance several different aspects of fitness including strength, balance, coordination, flexibility, and endurance.

-- Each of these areas has been demonstrated to provide a benefit to people with PD, and none should be ignored.
-Achieving a balance that works for you and that engages you in a program that you can keep start, maintain, and, hopefully, expand upon is the goal.
+- Each of these areas provide a benefit to people with PD.
+Achieving a balance that works and engages you in a program you can start, maintain and expand upon is the goal.

 Many programs target the rapid gains that can be achieved through a focus on improvements in functional capacity and mobility.
-These programs vary according component activities.
+These programs vary according to different aspects of physical training.
 Examples of exercise programs for people with PD include: